olery/oni/README.md

 The daemon layer can be seen as the controller of an Oni application.

-### The Worker

-The worker would perform the actual work and return some kind of output to the daemon.
-Oni assumes that workers behave reasonably well, currently there's no mechanism in place to deal with memory leaks and the likes.
-Oni also assumes that developers are somewhat capable of dealing with asynchronous code since all work is performed asynchronously outside of the daemon layer.

 ### The Mapper

 The mapper is tasked with two things: